The Incredible Blanket

 Slip all stitches purlwise with yarn in front.

-KNITTING INTO THE STITCH BELOW (K1b)
+KNITTING INTO THE PURL STITCH BELOW (K1B)

-Insert the tip of the right needle into the stitch below the next stitch (from front to back), knit normally (wrapping the yarn around the needle and pulling it back through the stitch below), and let the stitch above fall from the left needle.
+Insert the tip of the right needle into the purl stitch below the next stitch (from front to back), knit normally (wrapping the yarn around the needle and pulling it back through the stitch below), and let the stitch above fall from the left needle.

 STITCH PATTERN (FOR GAUGE SWATCH)